laurahspencer/LabNotebook/_posts/2024-11-22-GWAS-Day5-troubleshooting.md

 NOPE.
 Didnt work.

 ## New pipeline to run GWAS on specific subets of samples (for each temperature, for samples with lipid data)
 Perhaps I need to have original genotype likelihood files (e.g. beagle, bcf/vcf) directly output from ANGSD to run GWAS, rather than using my custom script to subset a beagle files for samples of interest.
-Let's develop the pipeline with the fish exposed to the WARM temperatuer (16C).

 #### Step 0.
 Generate reference panel/map of genotypes